Climate-based onion planting guide for Williams Lake, British Columbia

 Typical days to maturity 95–110

-Gardeners usually start indoors around March 5 and plant outdoors from about April 30.
+Onions are usually started indoors around March 5 and planted outdoors during the normal local window of April 30 to May 14.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Can Onions Mature in Williams Lake?